-Get ready, because on Jan.
-1, 2019, British Columbia plans to roll out a new Employer Health Tax.
-This tax replaces the Medical Services Plan premiums, which are set to be eliminated by the following year.
+As of Jan.
+1, 2019, businesses in British Columbia will be subject to a new Employer Health Tax.
+This tax replaces the Medical Services Plan premiums (MSPP), which are set to end by 2020.
 Wondering how this tax might affect your business?
 Here’s a look at the specifics.

-Individual taxpayers pay their own MSPPs, but businesses are going to pay for the new Employer Health Tax.
+Individual taxpayers pay their own MSPPs, but businesses will pay for the new Employer Health Tax.
 While this change is going to save individuals an average of $900 per year, many businesses are bound to see a slight uptick in their tax liability.
 Luckily, many small businesses are exempt from this tax.

 What Is the Purpose of the Employer Health Tax?